18F/handbook/_pages/18f/projects-partners/projects-in-distress.md

 You can also take the opportunity to reconsider your staffing, to ensure you have all the requisite skills on the team to address the project’s needs.

-Remember, there is no “one size fits all” pivot, but it becomes easier to navigate this often difficult and stressful situation by including your partner, team members, and those involved with the project, including the Account Manager, Portfolio Director, and even supervisors.
+Remember, there is no “one size fits all” pivot, but it becomes easier to navigate this often difficult and stressful situation by including your partner, team members, and those involved with the project, including the Account Manager and supervisors.

 ## Project Pauses (up to two weeks)